 SRR2589044.
 Make sure there are no spaces after the accession number, and press search.

 You will see a table with information about the sample.
-In the table, there is a header “FASTQ files (FTP)”.
+In the table, scroll down to see there is a header “FASTQ files (FTP)”.
 If you wanted to download the files to your computer, you could click on the links to download the files.
 Alternatively, right click and copy the URL to save it for later.
-We don’t need to download these files right now, and because they are large we won’t put them on our computers now.
+We do not need to download these files right now, and because they are large we will not put them on our computers now.

-We don’t recommend downloading large numbers of sequencing files this way.
+We do not recommend downloading large numbers of sequencing files this way.
 For that, the NCBI has made a software package called the

 sra-toolkit.
 However, for a couple files, it’s often easier to go through the ENA.

 - You can learn more about the SRA by reading the SRA Documentation